 Note: The amount of total revenue used in the tax calculations will NOT change as a result of annualizing revenue.
 Total revenue will equal the prescribed amounts for the period upon which the tax is based.

-To annualize total revenue, an entity will divide total revenue by the number of days in the period upon which the report is based, then multiply the result by 365.
+To annualize total revenue, divide total revenue by the number of days in the period upon which the report is based, and multiply the result by 365.

 Examples: